ernzkyj/ernzkyj/README.md

 Charting my journey here: From a Food Scientist to a Data Scientist.
 Still a scientist 😆.  <br>
-🤔 Well as they say: All roads lead to Rome.
-After having gone on a Data Analytics course at NUS, I realised that I enjoy coding and doing Data viz in general.
+After completion of a Data Analytics course at NUS, I realised that I enjoy coding and doing Data viz in general.
 Currently working to improve my Python codes and looking for opportunities in Data Science/Data Engineering/Data Analytics.

 <!---